lcreed/FilterBadRecruiters/README.md

 In order to setup the script to run automatically, you'll need to create a trigger.

-### Create a Triggre to run the script on a schedule
+### Create a Trigger to run the script on a schedule

-Note:  Unfortunately I can find no way to trigger the script to run when new mail arrives.
-Google also restricts how many times the script can run in specific periods.
+*Note:  Unfortunately I can find no way to trigger the script to run when new mail arrives.
+Google also restricts how many times the script can run in specific periods.*

 To prevent issues, my trigger is set to run the script every hour.
 To replicate that setup, click the Trigger icon that looks like an alarm clock.
 ![Trigger Icon](./media/triggerIcon.png)